watson665/watson665.github.io/rock_paper_scissors/README.md

 reset score to 0 function - resetScore()

 How would I create a function to make 5 rounds? stuck on this part.
-A

 Need to come up with a function for if the player won, loses, or it's a tie!
     if else statement